Thursday, December 3, 2015

 Christmas Tree

-Friday 13, we went to the Apple Store to fix our cloud account.
+On Friday, the 13th, we went to the Apple Store to fix our cloud account.

-At the Apple Store we were put on a waiting list.
+At the Apple Store, we were put on a waiting list.

-Cup of Clam Chowder,& Seafood plate filled with french Fries, fried fish, shrimp and Clams
+Cup of Clam Chowder,& Seafood plate filled with French Fries, fried fish, shrimp, and Clams

 Christmas Carolers

-Everyone gathered around the pond next to the Carousel where we watched the fireworks dance in the sky to Christmas music.
+Everyone gathered around the pond next to the carousel, where we watched the fireworks dance in the sky to Christmas music.

 Christmas Tree with twinkling red & white lights, topped with a bright white star